 Hiring Sales Personnel for Your Small Business

-Since these individuals are your greatest asset, finding and hiring the right people is going to be key.
-You need to develop a job description that outlines realistic expectations of skills, objectives, and provide an understanding of salary and commission.
-Paying a base salary that is peanuts for a salesperson will get you a monkey.
-If in Ontario, it is now a requirement that they earn minimum wage.
-If you let them go and they have not earned at least minimum wage, (even if they sold nothing) you will be paying this on their exit.
+Since these individuals are your greatest asset, finding and hiring the right sales reps will be essential.
+You need to develop a job description that outlines realistic expectations of skills and objectives and provides an understanding of salary and commission.
+Paying a base salary that is inadequate for a salesperson can be compared to paying peanuts and getting a monkey.
+If your business is in Ontario, you must earn minimum wage for a base salary.
+If you let them go and they have yet to earn at least minimum wage (even if they sold nothing), you will be paying this on their exit.

-Once you have found the right candidates, it is well worth the money to invest in someone either inside or a recruitment firm to do a background check, check references and provide them with a sales aptitude test.
+Once you have found suitable candidates, you need to perform a background check, check references and provide them with a sales aptitude test.
 Having this completed will provide you with the best candidates.
-Salespeople are good talkers, and most make a great first impression, so it is important that you be prepared to interview them properly to find out if they will fit in your organization and if they have the skills outlined on their resume.
+Salespeople are good talkers, and most make a great first impression, so you must be prepared to interview them properly to determine if they will fit in your organization and have the skills outlined on their resume.
 If you are not comfortable doing this, enlist outside help.

-For the individuals that you send an offer, you should have an employment contract that includes points related to the position including quota, salary, commission, bonuses and key performance indicators that are going to be measured.
-Contracts should be vetted by a corporate lawyer or paralegal who has experience with employment and sales contracts.
+For the individuals you plan to send an offer, you should have an employment contract with points related to the position, including quota, salary, commission, bonuses and key performance indicators that will be measured.
+Contracts should be written or vetted by a corporate lawyer or paralegal with experience in employment law and sales contracts.

-On Boarding and Managing Sales Personnel
+On-Boarding and Managing Sales Personnel

 As with any employee, you should be performing regular performance reviews.
-It is important for them to get positive and constructive feedback as well as them having the ability to tell the owner or sales manager what issues they are facing.
-As with any employee, if there are issues that you are having with the salesperson, they must be documented, and there must be a corrective plan of action.
-Just getting rid of someone because they are not selling is not good enough.
-You need to make sure that you did your part as well and provided help.
-Too many times, we have seen businesses who are not truly ready to hire sales personnel.
-They do not have the proper processes or training in place or have people with the time to manage.
+They need to get positive and constructive feedback and be able to tell their manager what issues they are facing.
+As with any employee, if issues occur with the salesperson must be documented, and there must be a corrective action plan.
+Getting rid of someone because they are not selling is not good enough.
+You need to ensure that you did your part and provided help if you do not want to pay high severance payments.

-In Ontario, make sure they are making the base at least minimum wage. https://www.labour.gov.on.ca/english/es/tools/esworkbook/minimum.php.
-It is a fallacy that people are more motivated with lower bases and higher commission.
-What we usually find is that there is not the potential in that business to generate the quota provided.
-Pay your sales reps and set reasonable expectations, as you would another employee,otherwise you will get exactly what you expected.
+In Ontario, make sure they make the base at least minimum wage. https://www.labour.gov.on.ca/english/es/tools/esworkbook/minimum.php.
+It is a fallacy that people are more motivated with lower bases and higher commissions.
+We usually find no real potential in that business to generate the quota that the salesperson was provided.
+Pay your sales reps well and set reasonable expectations,otherwise you will get exactly what you expected.